Brian McGuire, Class of ’88,

 “I think it’s important for kids to be exposed to our Catholic faith.
 This faith becomes the basis for an ongoing relationship with our Father through the sacrifice of his Son.
 In a world of YouTube, video games and social media, it is now more important than ever that schools like St. Edward exist to counter balance and assist in giving kids a place where they can grow, not just academically or athletically, but spiritually as well,” McGuire said.

-Sign up for the Monarch Monthly E-Newsletter.
-Email email@example.com.
+Sign up for the Monarch E-Newsletter.
+Email firstname.lastname@example.org.

 “The Monarch” 75th Anniversary Special Edition

 ALUMNI OF ST. EDWARD HIGH SCHOOL, we are interested in your life post-high school!
 We would love to see news of college graduations, new jobs, trips, retirements, marriages and new babies (future Green Wave)!
-Please send your good news to Donna Lake, Development Director, at firstname.lastname@example.org.
+Please send your good news to Joyce Gudino, at email@example.com.
 Photos are encouraged!!!